KimeriTenko/Mister-Mandibles/README.md

 # Project Planning
 Mr. Mandibles will use plain JavaScript, CSS, and HTML5 to render and animate the game.
 The game's main components will be broken down as follows:

 field.js: this file will construct the background and initialize the primary game loop.
 The field will contain a bug blaster at the bottom and have predetermined spaces for where enemies can spawn and settle into formation.
+Mushroom elements will be added to this file.

 blaster.js: this file will contain the logic for controlling the player's bug blaster, allowing it to move, and keeping track of whether the player has collided with an enemy and lost.
+Rendering for the blaster's dart shot movement and detecting enemy collision.

 enemy.js: this file will contain the logic for an enemy's movement when entering the field, when breaking formation to attack the bug blaster, and when re-entering formation after an attack.
 Enemy destruction will result in a score increase.

-pewpewdarts.js: this file will act as a helper for blaster.js and enemy.js, rendering the blaster's dart shot movement and detecting enemy collision.

-game.js: this file will contain basic game canvas and helper methods for collision detection and shared movements of objects.
+game.js: this file will contain basic gamehelper methods for collision detection and shared movements of objects.

 # Date	Goals
 Thu.
 06/23	Create GitHub repository.
 Complete README.md.